CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 We have the focal length, $f$, and the camera optical center $c_x$ and $c_y$.

-Secondly let's talk about the camera's extrinsic matrix.
+Now let's talk about the camera's extrinsic matrix.

 These are the 6 degrees of freedom that describe it's position and orientation within the world.
 That's 3 degrees for the position, and 3 for the orientation.
-At it's heart, what we are doing is simple, but confusing.
+At its heart, what we are doing is simple, but confusing.

 There are so many ways to represent our setup:
 1. Coordinate systems: 2D and 3D.
   * Left Handed or Right Handed?

 2. Rotations:
   * Quaternions?
   * Proper Euler angles (6 different ways)?
   * Tait–Bryan angles (6 different ways)?
   * Rodrigues rotation formula?
   * A rotation matrix?
 3. The location of the camera in to the world.
 (2 Different ways).

 Today we are going to use two different ways to represent the rotations, Firstly a [Rodrigues rotation vector](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula) representation, and a rotation matrix.
 The reason why we use two different representations is because it's easier to optimise when we have 3 degrees of freedom, rather than a naive rotation matrix which uses 9 numbers to represent 3 degrees of freedom.

-R reprsents the orientation of the cameara in the World Coordinate Frame (The frame which we use to describe our 3D points).
+R represents the orientation of the camera in the World Coordinate Frame (The frame which we use to describe our 3D points).

 In python, we can use convert from the Rodrigues rotation vector to the Rotation matrix as follows: